justin-mbca/drug-discovery-ai/README.md

 **How it works:**
 1. A user or API client submits a query (e.g., a compound name) to the FastAPI endpoint.
-2. The orchestrator agent (CrewAI) delegates subtasks to RAG agents, which retrieve and synthesize information from external sources using custom tools.
+2. The orchestrator agent delegates subtasks to RAG agents, which retrieve and synthesize information from external sources using custom tools.
 3. Retrieved data is embedded and stored in MongoDB for efficient future access.
 4. The system returns a synthesized, context-rich response to the user.